 The other prequels chronicle how Anakin’s deep passion and love for his friends and family are centered around a core of selfishness: he is afraid to lose those he loves and shows a great deal of possessiveness because he does not want to experience the intense pain associated with loss.

-The temptation for Anakin is he has the power to potentially control such things, but trying to do so is opposed to Jedi teachings.
+The temptation for Anakin is that he has enough power in the Force to potentially control such things, but trying to do so is opposed to Jedi teachings.